bitcraze/bitcraze-website/src/tutorials/stem-bundle.md

             print('Landing!')
 ```

 Run the script by pressing F5.

+**Note**: If you have the python client open, make sure the Crazyflie is disconnected from it.
+The Crazyradio does not support connections from multiple programs simultaneously and
+the script will not work if the Crazyflie still is connected to the python client.

 The output should look similar to this.

 ```
 Connecting to radio://0/80/250K